 The answer is a big NO!
 To gain back control, you have to follow the steps given below which describe the process of moving google authenticator from one Android device to another in detail:

-- On your new Phone, install the Google Authenticator app from play store or App store.
+Step 1: On your new phone, install the Google Authenticator app from the play store or App store.

-- For your Android phone, go to Two-step verification web page.
+Step 2: For your Android phone, go to the Two-step verification web page.

 You will be intimated that your Authenticator has successfully been moved.
 Now you can use your new device for 2- step Google Authentication.